gorbulus/WineReviewAnalysis/README.md

 ## Dataset Overview

+I searched Food related datasets on [kaggle](https://www.kaggle.com/) and found the Wine Review dataset.
+I was looking for a medium sized CSV file between 50MB - 1GB.
+I also wanted something that would take some processing but wasn't a wrangling project.
+I wanted to make some visualizations as well using the ```seaborn``` library.
+I used kaggle's filtering and search and found the [Wine Review](https://www.kaggle.com/zynicide/wine-reviews/) dataset.

 The data was scraped from [Wine Enthusiast Magazine](https://www.winemag.com/) during the week of June 15th, 2017.

 This dataset is 150,930 Wine Reviews in one csv file of about 50 MB: